Frosr1o2/OmnomOS-Omnom-linux/README.md

     Minimum 1 Mbps recommended

-    Access to OUR repository (https://our.omnomlinux.org)
+    Access to OUR repository (https://frosr1o2.github.io/OmnomOS-Omnom-linux)
+    > This link changes some times

 ### Build Space